codedim/IVerbs/README.md

 * listening -- well understanding of the fluent speech;
 * speaking -- the skill to speak in a fluent manner as well.

 Those things are not so easy to learn actually.
-But, I have is a small advice for you about, how to get those skills more quickly.
+But, I have this a small advice for you about, how to get those skills more quickly and efficiently.
 Here it is.
 You should reduce the influence on these processes of your native language as much as possible!

 The best way for it is the removal into an English-speaking country and living there for a couple of years.
 But, to put it mildly, this way is not to be accepted